 Gary McCarthy Interview Comment Questions Below

-- Tell us about yourself and how many books you have written.
+- Tell us about yourself, Gary McCarthy, and how many books you have written.

 - I’ve been a very busy writer for many years with forty-two novels published under my name and five novels under the RAILS WEST and JOE MOSS Series written with my old writing buddy, Frank Roderus.
 I’ve also written at least seventy novels in the GUNSMITH, LONE STAR and my favorite and the longest running adult western series of all, LONGARM.

 - What is the name of your latest book and what inspired it?

 - It’s a novel I have long wanted to write.
 Being an old Elvis fan, I never quite got over how young he died (42) and how, if he’d met some “real” country and cowboy people, he could have been saved from his own self-destruction.
 So I wrote and recently self-published ELVIS & COWBOY CHARLIE (The “what if” Novel”) which is about Elvis stopping to watch an All-Indian Rodeo in 1972 and becoming a part of a family of mixed Hopi and Navajo.
 I wrote it to change the course of Elvis’s life and it gave me a lot of satisfaction because, as you would expect, Elvis finds some real and solid values and gives up his fame and fortune to take up a western and ranching life.

 - Do you have any unusual writing habits?